marieBvr/TEs_genes_relationship_pipeline/README.md

 ### Output file

-The script will create a new output file (`Testing_result` folder) which will be used to make graphs.
+The script create a new output file (.tsv) which will be used to make the statistical analysis.

 -----------------------
 ## R scripts